-A rate "lock" or "commitment" is a lender's promise to hold a particular interest rate and a specific number of points for you for a certain period of time during your application process.
-This means your interest rate won't go up during the application process.
+A rate "lock" or "commitment" is a promise from the lender to hold a specific interest rate and a particular number of points for you for a specified period of time during your application process.
+This protects you from working through your entire application process and discovering at the end that the interest rate has gone up.

-Rate lock periods can vary in length, anywhere from fifteen to sixty days, with the longer ones generally costing more.
-A lender can agree to hold an interest rate and points for a longer span of time, like 60 days, but in exchange, the rate (and sometimes points) will be more than that of a rate lock of fewer days.
+Rate lock periods can vary in length, between 15 to 60 days, with the longer spans usually costing more.
+The lending institution can agree to freeze an interest rate and points for a longer period, such as sixty days, but in exchange, the rate (and sometimes points) will be higher than with a rate lock of fewer days.

-There are other ways to get a reduced rate, in addition to choosing a shorter rate lock period.
-A bigger down payment will give you a lower interest rate, since you will have more equity at the start.
-You can pay points to lower your rate over the loan term, meaning you pay more up front.
-For a lot of people, this makes sense and is a good deal..
+There are other ways to get a good rate, besides agreeing to a shorter rate lock period.
+A larger down payment will get you a better interest rate, since you'll have more equity at the start.
+You can pay points to improve your rate for the term of the loan, meaning you pay more initially.
+To a lot of people, this makes sense and is a good deal..

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.